WordPress vs Google Sites: Which is Better for You?

 ii) Google Sites

 Google Sites has two main features: templates and themes.
-Templates offer different page layouts, while themes focus on design elements like colors and images.
+Templates offer various page layouts, while themes focus on design elements such as colors and images.

 Currently, there are only 14 templates available, categorized into Personal, Work, Small Business, and Education.

-The site offers 6 layout choices with 1 to 4 columns, and you can easily add content, images, and text blocks.
+The site offers six layout choices, ranging from one to four columns, and you can easily add content, images, and text blocks.

 The platform provides flexibility in adding and customizing pages through the “Pages” tab.
-You can create various page types like Announcements, Lists, Start, or file cabinets.
+You can create various page types, such as Announcements, Lists, Start, or file cabinets.

 With “Full page embed,” you can even add a blog to Google Sites using a third-party service.